astronomer/docs/astro/best-practices/deploy-with-api.md

 The following steps describe the different actions that the script performs to deploy a complete Astro project.

-1. Create the `Deploy` API call.
+1. Create the `Deploy` API call using the `IMAGE_AND_DAG` type.
 This action creates an object that represents the intent to deploy code to a Deployment.
-    - Use the `IMAGE_AND_DAG` type.

 2. After you create the `deploy`, retrieve the `id`, `imageRepository`, `imageTag`, and `dagsUploadURL` values, using the [`GET` deploy API call](https://docs.astronomer.io/docs/api/platform-api-reference/deploy/get-deploy), which you need in the following steps.